Group decision-making: Formal systems

 The most typical group prediction results reflect the views of the majority of people, and at most only the views of a few people are mentioned, but this does not indicate the state of the different views of the group.
-The statistical answer is not.
 Each view is included in such statistical information, avoiding the shortcoming that the expert meeting methodology reflects only the majority view.